5balls/coleitra/README.rst

 Choose the open source license and accept the LGPLv3 offer.
 It may take quite some time to compile Qt as it is a large library (expect several hours of compile time depending on your setup).

+It might help to pass also the `-ltcg` flag to configure to enable link time optimization and make the resulting binary smaller but I could not make it work yet.

 Android SDK and NDK
 ___________________

 You don't need Android Studio to compile coleitra.
-Download just the commandlinetools package (it is usually a bit hidden on googles webpage, you might need to scroll down quite  bit), at the time of this writing the file was called `commandlinetools-linux-6858069_latest.zip` but that may change.
+Download just the commandlinetools package (it is usually a bit hidden on googles webpage, you might need to scroll down quite  bit), at the time of this writing the file was called `commandlinetools-linux-6858069_latest.zip` located at `this place <https://developer.android.com/studio#command-tools>`_ but that may change.

 .. code-block:: bash